-Assess the hydrological impacts of the proposal on surface water and water courses, particularly with regard to stream diversions, scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
-If flooding levels will be affected, modelling of afflux should be provided and illustrated with maps.

-Describe the location, extent and nature of all works in watercourses and wetlands, and the management of impacts associated with these works, to the extent needed for allocation of state resources and assessment for necessary permits and approvals.

-Assess impacts of construction and inundation on existing land-based contaminant sources and the potential impacts on surface water and groundwater quality and discuss mitigation and management options.

-Determine the extent of changes in flow and water quality in the Fitzroy River's freshwater section, estuarine section and receiving waters of the Great Barrier Reef World Heritage Area.
-Provide a comprehensive discussion of the implications of the predicted changes in each section.

-Discuss the need or otherwise for licensing of any dams (including referable dams) or creek diversions, under the Water Act 2000.
-Water allocation and water sources, including impacts on existing water entitlements, including water harvesting, should be established in consultation with the Department of Energy and Water Supply.
+- 5.104 Assess the hydrological impacts of the proposal on surface water and water courses, particularly with regard to stream diversions, scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
+If flooding levels will be affected, modelling of afflux should be provided and illustrated with maps. - 5.105 Describe the location, extent and nature of all works in watercourses and wetlands, and the management of impacts associated with these works, to the extent needed for allocation of state resources and assessment for necessary permits and approvals. - 5.106 Assess impacts of construction and inundation on existing land-based contaminant sources and the potential impacts on surface water and groundwater quality and discuss mitigation and management options. - 5.107 Determine the extent of changes in flow and water quality in the Fitzroy River's freshwater section, estuarine section and receiving waters of the Great Barrier Reef World Heritage Area.
+Provide a comprehensive discussion of the implications of the predicted changes in each section. - 5.108 Discuss the need or otherwise for licensing of any dams (including referable dams) or creek diversions, under the Water Act 2000.
+Water allocation and water sources, including impacts on existing water entitlements, including water harvesting, should be established in consultation with the Department of Energy and Water Supply and the Department of Natural Resources and Mines.